 - Opioid antagonists such as butorphanol intranasal spray and naltrexone tablets have been effective in patients suffering from intractable pruritus in association with liver disease.

-- Isolated case reports in severe itch associated with malignancy have reported success with the NKR1 antagonist aprepitant (normally used short-term for postoperative or chemotherapy-induced nausea)
+- Isolated case reports in severe itch associated with malignancy have reported success with the NKR1 antagonist aprepitant (normally used short-term for postoperative or chemotherapy-induced nausea).
+This is under investigation for neuropathic itch.

 Patients with generalised itch may benefit from phototherapy (medically supervised exposure to ultraviolet radiation).
 This is particularly useful if there is an underlying skin condition, in patients with chronic renal failure on dialysis, and in patients with eosinophilic infiltrations.